plicease/Color-FFI/README.md

 # DESCRIPTION

-This module is intended as an example to allow me to experiment with [Module::Build::FFI](https://metacpan.org/pod/Module::Build::FFI), [FFI::Raw](https://metacpan.org/pod/FFI::Raw) and [FFI::Sweet](https://metacpan.org/pod/FFI::Sweet).
+This module is intended as an example to allow me to experiment with [Module::Build::FFI](https://metacpan.org/pod/Module::Build::FFI), [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus).
 It isn't intended to be useful.

 Objects of this class represent a color stored as three 8-bit color channel values, red, green and blue.

 # CONSTRUCTOR

 To create an instance of this class, you can use new, or one of the convenience methods.
 If you use new you must provide an integer triplet of the red, green and blue values.

     my $color = Color::FFI->new(0x7f,0xff,0x00);
     my $red = Color::FFI->red;